kosakovitch-2013/Lavender-Linux/README.md

 # 🔲 Qemu command
 qemu-system-x86_64 -cdrom lavender.iso -m 2G -vga std

+or run this if you suffered alot from actually insalling it manually like arch manual install

+qemu-system-x86_64 -drive file=lavender.img,format=raw -m 2G -vga std

 (doesn't mean it runs only on qemu you can use virtual box or other emulators like limbo x86)

 # 📝 License